jlimadev/aws-certification-cloud-practitioner-notes/notes/db/README.md

 ## RDS - Relational Database Service

 RDS Stands to Relational Database Service and it is a managed DB by AWS for databases that uses SQL as query language.
-RDS databases are used for OLTP (Online Transaction Processing)
+RDS databases are used for OLTP (Online Transaction Processing).

+The performance of AWS managed RDS instance is better than a customer-managed database instance

 We can create multiple relational databases types in the cloud, fully managed by AWS: